Trust in relationships is like oxygen. We feel the pain when it’s thin, and we don’t give it a second thought when we’re breathing easy.

 We had to make the invisible visible.
 I introduced them to the idea that trust facilitated powerful collaboration and innovation.
 And, that trust resulted from their communication patterns.
 Instead of topically addressing relationships, we could create transformative shifts at a foundational level.

 In a half-day workshop, they identified their own C-IQ and practiced tools to increase trust with each other.

 “It’s so much clearer now!
 I see why I’m super successful in certain contexts, relationships, and projects and why it’s harder in others.
 And better yet, I know what to do now to improve some of the situations I’m in.”

-Concluding our engagement, they all left with a heightened awareness of their intention and impact in communicating, and tools to facilitate their teammates’ best thinking, creating and collaborating.
-They gravitated towards a plan to ask questions for which they had no answers to spark creativity and innovation, double-click on widely known initiatives and commonly used terms to close reality gaps, and practice more transparency to connect on shared intentions.
-The team now regards trust not as a by-product of friendships and amicable interactions but instead a living entity that deserves to be nourished with deliberate care and attention.
+Concluding our engagement, they left with a heightened awareness of their intention and impact and tools to facilitate better collaboration.
+They learned to ask questions for which they had no answers, double-click to close reality gaps, and practice more transparency.
+The team now regards trust not as a by-product of friendships but a living entity that requires care and attention.

-Without it though, we wouldn’t survive.
+Without it, we wouldn’t survive.
 Trust is oxygen for our interactions and relationships.
-We notice the negative effects when trust is weak, and we often don’t consider it when we’re optimally navigating, creating, innovating our best solutions.
+We notice the negative effects when trust is weak, and we often don’t consider it when we’re thriving.